rydurham/Sentinel/readme.md

 ## Sentinel: Sentry Implementation for Laravel 4

-This pacakge provides an implementation of  [Sentry 2](https://github.com/cartalyst/sentry) for [Laravel 4](https://github.com/laravel/laravel/tree/develop).
+This pacakge provides an implementation of [Sentry 2](https://github.com/cartalyst/sentry) for [Laravel](https://github.com/laravel/laravel/tree/develop).
 By default it uses [Bootstrap 3.0](http://getbootstrap.com), but you can make use of whatever UI you want.

+Make sure you use the version most appropriate for the type of Laravel application you have:

+__Laravel 4:__ Sentinel 1.x
+__Laravel 5:__ Sentinel 2.x

 ### Instructions
 This package can be installed using Composer: